peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-The sign of this object's value.
+The sign of this object' s value.

 <a id="Ten"></a>
 ### Ten